OpenBB-finance/OpenBB/website/content/excel/getting-started/installation.md

 ---
 title: Installation
 sidebar_position: 1
-description: This page presents the general requirements and the steps to install the OpenBB Excel Add-in.
-The OpenBB Excel Add-in is available on Windows, Mac, and Excel on the web.
+description: This page presents the general requirements and the steps to install the OpenBB Add-in for Excel.
+The OpenBB Add-in for Excel is available on Windows, Mac, and Excel on the web.
 It can be installed by an administrator or by individual users.
 keywords:
 - Microsoft Excel
 - Add-in